Introduction to R and RStudio

 [1] NA

-# Remove NA values before calculating mean
+# Remove NA values before calculating mean by specifying that na.rm = TRUE

 mean(financial_satisfaction, na.rm = TRUE)